 [PORTO ERCOLE, TUSCANY] — Driving through the hills and ravines of western Tuscany, you find yourself in the little known coastal area of wild and woolly Maremma.
 The road rolls down to the sea, you drive across a causeway and lagoon to Monte Argentario, a hump of an island and now basically a peninsula connected by two bridges.
 Looking out at fishing boats and people bobbing along the shore, you wind through tiny Porto Ercole, pop up and over a hill, see the tiny pelican logo and pull into an ivy covered parking area.
 As the bellman grabs your things you glide through the lobby and head towards the sun on the terrace.
 It’s the view that hits you in the gut.
 Gah!
 Down a tumbling

-[VERONA, ITALY] — Verona was never on at the top of my list, I always heard it was just a place where bus tours stop to all stand under the Romeo and Juliet balcony.
+[VERONA, ITALY] — Here’s my overview of the best things to do in Verona Italy.
+What to do in Verona.
+Where to eat in Verona.
+Where to stay in Verona.
+Verona was never on at the top of my list, I always heard it was just a place where bus tours stop to all stand under the Romeo and Juliet balcony.
 Boy was I wrong.
 When my buddies were flying out of the Verona airport we spent a day and a half checking it out.
 I loved it so much, I came back by myself the following week.
 I was blown away how gorgeous, clean and manageable this Italian city is.
-Here are all my best things to do in Verona.
-What to do in Verona.
-Where to eat in Verona.
-Where to stay in Verona.
 The city has so much history beyond Romeo & Juliet.
-From Dante to the big Veronese
+From Dante to the

 [BOLOGNA, ITALY] — Bologna was about 237th on my list of places I wanted to visit, but when a Rome school buddy of mine suggested we meet there to eat one long weekend, I jumped at the chance.
 We’d planned for a long weekend of eating, but unfortunately I caught a fierce bug on the plane that progressively got worse and worse until I was forced to spend several days in my hotel room with the cold sweats, swollen throat and was about as sick as I’ve ever been.
 So here is an abbreviated 36 hours of my visit to Bologna, long on pics of the beautiful city but short on restaurant recs. 😅 What to do in Bologna.
 The best things to do in Bologna.